 SNVC teams enroll in New Social Ventures (BUS 34115), a Booth course that complements the SNVC program.
 The SNVC is open to for-profit and nonprofit startups with a social mission at their core.
 Successful applicants must have a plausible plan for financial sustainability—either through equity investment, direct revenue, grants from philanthropy, government funding, or some combination.
 Six to seven finalists compete every June for $100,000 in prize money to further their social ventures.

 Learn more about the SNVC

-For details on eligibility requirements, key dates, and how to apply, visit this page.
+For more details on eligibility requirements, key dates, and how to apply, visit this page.